glindberg2000/letta-templates/cline_docs/productContext.md

 # Product Context

+## Purpose
+- Provide tools for NPCs and game systems to manage group memory
+- Maintain separation between NPC observations and game state
+- Support real-time player tracking and interactions

+## Problems Solved
+1. Memory Management
+   - Structured data storage for NPCs
+   - FIFO pruning for size limits
+   - Standardized field formats

+2. State Synchronization
+   - NPCs track observations
+   - Game system tracks player state
+   - Clean separation of concerns

+3. Documentation
+   - Clear API boundaries
+   - Usage examples
+   - Best practices

 ## Why This Project Exists
 Letta Templates is a Python framework created to solve the challenge of building intelligent, socially-aware NPCs (Non-Player Characters) in interactive environments.
 It provides a structured way to manage NPC memory, status, and group interactions.

-## Problems Solved
-1. Memory Persistence
-   - Maintains consistent NPC memory across sessions
-   - Organizes different types of memory (core, journal, archival)
-   - Enables efficient memory searching and updating

-2. Social Intelligence
-   - Tracks group dynamics and member interactions
-   - Maintains location and status awareness
-   - Handles natural conversations and social protocols

-3. State Management
-   - Coordinates NPC actions and responses
-   - Tracks location history and status
-   - Manages tool usage and interactions

 ## How It Should Work
 The system should: